Skip to Content

 This blueberry banana bread is super soft, tender, and moist.
 It is loaded with juicy blueberries and topped with a tangy lemon glaze.
 Grab a bite with your morning coffee or serve it for dessert.
 It is fast to make and disappears even faster.

-This fast and easy sweet bread will make use of your over-ripe bananas and work double duty as a breakfast or a dessert.
+This fast and easy sweet bread will make use of your over-ripe bananas and work double duty as a breakfast or a snack.
 It is a no-yeast quick bread that you can whip together in 10 minutes.
 The hardest part about making this is waiting for it to finish baking.

 Tips for success